-The award-winning Ritz-Carlton, Osaka brings modern elegance to a city with more than 15 centuries of history.
-The hotel lies within the city center’s prestigious Umeda district, and offers a variety of rooms and suites with city views and spacious marble bathrooms; six dining venues including Japanese, Chinese, Italian restaurants and a luxury spa featuring treatments from ESPA & La Prairie.
+The award-winning Ritz-Carlton Osaka brings modern elegance to a city with more than 15 centuries of history.
+The hotel lies within the city center’s prestigious Umeda district and offers various rooms and suites with city views and spacious marble bathrooms; six dining venues including Japanese, Chinese, Italian restaurants and a luxury spa featuring treatments from ESPA & La Prairie.

 The hotel also boasts a fitness center with a heated indoor pool, spacious gym, outdoor and indoor whirlpool, steam and dry saunas, and personal training services; a private art and antique collection; the 34th floor Club Lounge with nature-inspired décor and exclusive experiences; The Bar with more than 100 malt whiskeys to choose from and nearly 27,000 sq. ft. of event space and meeting facilities.